a2ankitrai/2KX7/DS/stack_n_queue.md

 has been in the set for the longest time: the queue implements a first-in, first-out, or FIFO, policy.

+## Applications of stack:

+-Balancing of symbols

+-Infix to Postfix /Prefix conversion

+-Redo-undo features at many places like editors, photoshop.

+-Forward and backward feature in web browsers

+-Used in many algorithms like Tower of Hanoi, tree traversals, stock span problem, histogram problem.

+-Other applications can be Backtracking, Knight tour problem, rat in a maze, N queen problem and sudoku solver

 ---

 ## Questions and Answers